nuupurdeshmukh/WashU2-CPU_SOC-2026/README.md

 - **No AI-generated code.** All VHDL must be written by hand.
 You must be able to explain every line of your code.
 This is non-negotiable and is the single most important rule of the project.
-- **This is an individual project.** Do your own work; sharing code with others is not allowed.
+- **This is an individual project.** Fork the repository to your own account and do your own work.
+Sharing code with others is not allowed.
 - **Understand before you code.** Especially Week 6 — do not start the CPU until you can trace instructions on paper.
 - **Comment your code.** Brief, meaningful comments explaining your logic.